Superior, Evidence-Based Training for Surgeons, OR Crew, and Administrators

 CAVA Robotics International’s Learning Management System (LMS) offers… clients the most advanced robotic program optimization training available.
 Real-world battle tested to generate solid, rapid, impressive results every time, the CAVA LMS delivers an in-depth 12-month curriculum of pre-set robotic program education, provider and team training, performance checklists, detailed data reports, performance metrics and benchmarks, proficiency testing, and more.
 The CAVA LMS is organized by stakeholder (surgeons, crew, administration), and comes with full monthly accountability and performance transparency / ratings.

-Robotic Surgeon Training and Video Platform
+Robotic Surgeon Training

 OR Crew Training

-Focusing on your robotic OR techs, RNs, and PAs, CAVA’s crew training covers such topics as critical stakeholder communication; team building; flow charts and room set-up; roles; carts, trays and supply management; room turnover; and more than 75 job-specific skill training elements to achieve pre-, intra-, and post-op efficiencies.
+CAVA’s OR crew training addresses everything your hospital must know to create a superior, standardized robotic crew training program that is sustainable, scalable, and highly effective.
+CAVA’s crew training covers such topics as critical stakeholder communication; team building; flow charts and room set-up; roles; carts, trays and supply management; room turnover; and more than 75 job-specific skill training elements to achieve pre-, intra-, and post-op efficiencies.

 The role of administration in achieving a superior robotic program is critical.
 Through LMS-based education, using real-world experience, case studies, studies, publications, and benchmarking examples for best practice performance comparators, administrators are guided to an understanding of the entire robotic program process.
 Topics include the role of administrator as robotic program facilitator; surgeon alignment; program governance; system-wide program design; equipment footprint, appropriate selection, and contracting; patient selection criteria; scheduling; growth planning; policy and procedures; credentialing; Med Exec; medical malpractice management; data collection and analytics; and financials.